Madurai Chicken Curry Recipe is a popular dish from southern India. Madurai is famous for hot and spicy food, with

 - In another small frying pan, add a teaspoon of sesame oil, cumin seeds, black pepper, and curry leaves.
 Stir fry until cumin splutters.

 - Saute them further till arrives at the desired consistency.

 - Serve it hot with rice.

 Serve along with rice, It also best suitable for naan, paratha, South Indian parotta.

 Can also be served as appetizers for the Party.

 Tips and Variations for Madurai Chicken Curry Recipe:

 The same recipe can be used to make mutton curry or prawn curry.

-Make it with bone-in whole chicken, you will definitely find this more delicious.
-If you are using whole chicken, then cut into small chicken before cooking it.
+Make it with a bone-in whole chicken, you will definitely find this more delicious.
+If you are using a whole chicken, then cut it into the small chicken before cooking it.